lekh-ai/Brain-Tumor-Research/readme.md

 1. **Data Preprocessing**
    - Handling null values
    - Data augmentation using techniques like SMOTE
+   - #####  SMOTE (Synthetic Minority Over-sampling Technique) is a technique used in machine learning to address class imbalance in datasets.
+When you have a dataset where one class (typically the minority class) is underrepresented compared to other classes (typically the majority class), it can lead to biased model performance.
+- SMOTE works by generating synthetic examples of the minority class to balance the dataset.
+Here’s how it works:

+- Select a Minority Class Sample: For each instance in the minority class, SMOTE identifies its k-nearest neighbors in the feature space.

+- Generate Synthetic Examples: Synthetic samples are created by interpolating between the selected sample and its neighbors.
+This is done by taking the difference between the feature vector of the sample and its neighbor, multiplying it by a random number between 0 and 1, and then adding it to the original sample.

+- Add Synthetic Examples: These synthetic samples are then added to the original dataset, increasing the number of minority class examples.

+The goal of SMOTE is to improve the performance of models on imbalanced datasets by providing a more balanced distribution of classes, which helps the model learn better and make more accurate predictions.

 2. **Model Deployment**
    - Training with EfficientNet2 for feature extraction
    - Classifier training to predict tumor types